 2] Unplug the device and verify

 Sometimes faulty hardware can cause this problem on your computer.
-Therefore, the solution is unplugging all the hardware and plugging them one by one.
+Therefore, the solution is to unplug all the hardware and plug them one by one.
 Thus, you can identify if you have any faulty hardware or not.
 If any device is not working correctly, or you receive the same error after plugging in a particular device, you will be able to identify the faulty device and maybe repair it.

 3] Update or Reinstall the device driver